Keeping Hearts Beating

 Rambam’s distinction as a world-leader in cardiovascular medicine rests upon decades of innovations developed by its gifted researchers, including minimally-invasive treatment approaches, sophisticated 3D imaging systems to visualize the heart during surgery, and pioneering work with cardiac stem cells.

-The Cardiovascular Hospital, now under construction and awaiting a major naming gift, will support the most modern facilities available under one roof for treatment, surgery, imaging, intensive care, research and preventive care.
+The new Eyal Ofer Heart Hospital, now under advanced construction, will support the most modern facilities available under one roof for treatment, surgery, imaging, intensive care, research and preventive care.
 And as the focal point for Rambam’s extraordinary expertise and innovations in the field, it will become a launching stage for the development of new diagnostic and therapeutic approaches.

 If advancing cardiovascular medicine and research is a cause that is close to your heart, there are many ways you can make an impact.